M.2 vs NVMe: One Article Is Enough for You to Understand SSD - Qiling

 Step 2.
 Step by Step Guide

-System Clone: Choose System Clone > choose the destination disk > click Next to start.
-In Advanced options, you can choose the option of Create a portable Windows USB drive to clone the system to a USB drive.
+System Clone: To clone your system, go to System Clone, select the destination disk, and click Next to start.
+Alternatively, in Advanced options, you can choose to create a portable Windows USB drive to clone your system to a USB drive.

 start cloning disk or migrating OS